Article updated on May 25, 2020

 I am hanging about halfway in the Daikiretto, the notorious ridge line hike in the Northern Japanese Alps.
 The “hike”, or scramble may be a better description of the exercise, takes us from the Yari-dake side down then up a dramatic mountain crack in the direction of the Okuhodaka peak.

 Yesterday was a tough day already!
-After setting off the evening before from Kamikochi for a 10-km, 2-hr hike to the 横尾キャンプ場 camp (yes, heading to the right spot is indeed a challenge!) or Yokoo-sanso and an early start, we had to battle up a 1750-m positive elevation gain over only 11km to reach the Yari-dake camp.
+After setting off the evening before from Kamikochi for a 10-kilometre-2-hour hike to the 横尾キャンプ場 camp (yes, just heading to the right spot can be a challenge!) or Yokoo-sanso, and an early start, we had to battle up a 1,750-metre (5,740 feet) elevation gain over only 11 kilometres (6.8 miles) to reach the Yari-dake camp.
 Following the crystal-clear waters of a stream, then walking on snow fields before going straight up on rocky paths where water became scarce, we reached the base of the spear-like peak in the early afternoon.
-The camp was dotted with a few light and small colourful mountaineering tents at more than 3000 m looking like a high-altitude base.
-We quickly pitched our over-sized 4-season tent to conquer the 5th highest peak of Japan using a set of metal ladders and chains taking us to 3,180 metres (10,433 feet).
+The camp was dotted with a few lights and small colourful mountaineering tents at more than 3,000 metres (9,840 feet) looking like a high-altitude base.
+We quickly pitched our over-sized 4-season tent to conquer the fifth highest peak of Japan using a set of metal ladders and chains taking us to 3,180 metres (10,433 feet).

 The Matterhorn of Japan is among the 100 famous Japanese mountains, and we were not the only ones on that rock!

 The night was good despite a little rain and the cold temperatures.
 The fantastic sunrise gives motivation to brave the 10°C (50°F), seeing Mt.
 Fuji (3,776 metres or 12,388 feet) on the horizon above the clouds and picturing the thousands of people who must be up there looking in our direction at that same moment!

 Today, after following the mountain ridge for two hours, we dove into the Daikiretto.
-About three hours are needed to cross its only 2 km, and we are lucky as an early departure allowed us to not see too many hikers on it (most hikers avoid that dangerous section killing about 12 every year).
+About three hours are needed to cross its only 2 kilometres (1.2 miles), and we are lucky as an early departure allowed us to not see too many hikers on it (most hikers avoid that dangerous section killing about 12 every year).
 Indeed, beyond the technicality of the trail, overtaking Japanese male hikers is regularly a challenge for us, two white females, as they tend to not give way… The way down is very scary at times.
 The way up seems easier, even though a bit more demanding on our bodies given the load we are carrying.
 We pull ourselves up or climb down using rusty ladders, chains, ledges, rocks, anything!
 A sharp focus is key to conquer this scary and exhilarating scramble!

 We are very happy to eventually reach the cheerful Kita-hotaka-goya mountain hut serving hearty meals and beers!
-We indulge ourselves to a well-deserved lunch, pretty proud of our accomplishment while enjoying the spectacular view on the impressive 300m big cut we have just conquered among the many guided groups of Japanese hikers.
-In shorts and technical T-shirts, we are impressed by how geared up the local hikers are, almost all with brand new boots, pricey back packs and the latest long-sleeved technical clothing.
+We indulge ourselves to a well-deserved lunch, pretty proud of our accomplishment while enjoying the spectacular view on the impressive 300 metre (984 feet) cut we have just conquered among the many guided groups of Japanese hikers.
+In shorts and technical T-shirts, we almost feel underdressed looking at the local hikers, almost all with brand new boots and back packs, wearing the latest long-sleeved technical clothing.

 Clouds start coming in, and at the sound of thunder that is still far away, we decide to move fast to reach Okuhodaka-sanso.
 We underestimated the path, as it is very similar if not tougher than the Daikiretto.
-Going at a fast pace with our tired muscles, while staying extremely focused as one misstep would be deadly and turning around is jus not an option, makes this section even more challenging.
-It is another two hours, juggling with the clouds on the West side of the ridge and the sun on its eastern slope to end up in the hut after covering only 11km for a rather “flat” day: only 53m lost, i.e. 1,144 metres (3,753 feet) of elevation gain and 1,197 metres (3,927 feet) of loss!
+Going at a fast pace with our tired muscles, while staying extremely focused as one misstep would be deadly and turning around is just not an option, makes this section even more challenging.
+It is another two hours, juggling with the clouds on the West side of the ridge and the sun on its eastern slope to end up in the hut after covering only 11 kilometres (6.8 miles) for a rather “flat” day: only 53 metres (174 feet) lost, i.e. 1,144 metres (3,753 feet) of elevation gain and 1,197 metres (3,927 feet) of loss!

 Past the obvious weather checks and packing as light as possible advice, here are a few more tips for this specific hike:

-- past the first 12km, water can be found only at the lodges where you can buy it (or snow patches);
+- Past the first 12 kilometres (7.5 miles), water can be found only at the lodges where you can buy it (or snow patches);

-- if you want to do it the light way, booking ahead, it is possible to sleep at the mountain huts, and to have dinner and breakfast there: up to a 1-year prior booking is advised;
+- If you want to do it the light way, booking ahead, it is possible to sleep at the mountain huts, and to have dinner and breakfast there: up to a 1-year prior booking is advised;

 - The trail is well marked.
-Maps can be bought at the visitor’s centre in Kamikochi: we used maps.me and a picture of the general map.
+Maps can be bought at the visitor’s centre in Kamikochi: we used maps.me;